luevano/luevano.xyz/src/blog/a/xmpp_server_with_prosody.md

 }
 ```

 Remember to have your `prosody.conf` file symlinked (or discoverable by Nginx) to the `sites-enabled` directory.
-You can now restart your `nginx` service (and test the configuration, optionally):
+You can now test and restart your `nginx` service (and test the configuration, optionally):

 ```sh
 nginx -t
 systemctl restart nginx.service
 ```

-## Coturn
+# Coturn

 [Coturn](https://github.com/coturn/coturn) is the implementation of TURN and STUN server, which in general is for (at least in the XMPP world) voice support and external service discovery.